-We recently announced the full results from our Phase 2b clinical trial of eryaspase combined with chemotherapy in 141 patients suffering from second-line metastatic pancreatic cancer.
-The trial met its pre-specified co-primary endpoints of improvement in overall survival rates and progression-free survival rates, which we defined as achieving hazard ratios of less than 0.85 in patients with no or low asparaginase synthetase expression (ASNS 0/1) irrespective of statistical significance.
-The hazard ratio for overall survival in the entire patient population was 0.60 (nominal p-value = 0.009), meaning that treatment with eryaspase reduced the risk of death rate by 40% compared to treatment with chemotherapy alone.
+We recently announced preliminary data from our Phase 2b clinical trial of eryaspase combined with chemotherapy in 140 patients suffering from second-line metastatic pancreatic cancer.
+The trial met its pre-specified co-primary endpoints of improvement in overall survival rates and progression-free survival rates.
+The hazard ratio for overall survival was 0.57, meaning that treatment with eryaspase reduced the risk of death by 43% compared to treatment with chemotherapy alone.
+Patients in the combination treatment arm had a median overall survival of 26.1 weeks compared to 19 weeks for the patients who received chemotherapy alone.
 Our clinical trial represents the first time an asparaginase-based therapy has been reported to have a survival benefit in a solid tumor indication.
-We presented these results at the European Society for Medical Oncology, or ESMO, Congress in Madrid, Spain in September 2017.
+We plan to present the full results of this trial at the European Society for Medical Oncology, or ESMO, Congress in Madrid, Spain in September 2017.